ivlab/Template-UnityPackage/README.md

 ## Using the Template to Create Your Package

 Before getting started, think of a name for your package.
-IVLab Unity package names should follow the convention "<YourPackage>-UnityPackage", where <YourPackage> and the name you have picked - for example, "OBJImport-UnityPackage".
+IVLab Unity package names should follow the convention "YourPackage-UnityPackage", where "YourPackage" is the name you have picked - for example, "OBJImport-UnityPackage".

 Once you have a name in mind, click the "Use this template" button in this GitHub repository, and name your new repo accordingly.